sbenzch/Microsoft365DSC/docs/docs/resources/intune/IntuneDeviceCompliancePolicyWindows10.md

 ### Example 1

-This example creates a new Device Comliance Policy for MacOS.
+This example creates a new Device Comliance Policy for Windows 10.

 ```powershell
 Configuration Example